bnprks/BPCells/designs/sklearn-interface.md

     * `fit(pipeline, X, y = NULL, ...)`: Fits each component in the pipeline sequentially to X.  y is optional, and is only required if the last component is an estimator.
     * `transform(pipeline, X)`: Transforms X by applying each transformer in a sequence.
 Returns a transformed matrix.
     * `predict(pipeline, X)`: Transforms X by applying each transformer in a sequence, and then applies the final estimator.
 Returns a one dimensional vector of labels.
+    * `show(pipeline)`: Prints out the steps in the pipeline, and the parameters of each step.
+Print outa s a function call for recreating the pipeline.
 * Operators
     * `c(c1, c2)`: Concatenates two pipelines together, where the output of `c1` is the input of `c2`.